-Primary contributionThe employer contribution rate required to pay for ongoing accrual of active members' benefits (including an allowance for administrative expenses).
+The employer contribution rate required to pay for ongoing accrual of active members' benefits (including an allowance for administrative expenses).
 See Appendix D for further details.

+Profile

-- Profile The profile of an employer's membership or liability reflects various measurements of that employer's members, i.e. current and former employees.
-This includes: the proportions which are active, deferred or pensioner; the average ages of each category; the varying salary or pension levels; the lengths of service of active members vs their salary levels, etc. A membership (or liability) profile might be measured for its maturity also. - Rates and AdjustmentsA formal document required by the LGPS Regulations, which must be updated at least every three years at the conclusion of the formal valuation.
+The profile of an employer's membership or liability reflects various measurements of that employer's members, i.e. current and former employees.
+This includes: the proportions which are active, deferred or pensioner; the average ages of each category; the varying salary or pension levels; the lengths of service of active members vs their salary levels, etc. A membership (or liability) profile might be measured for its maturity also.

+Rates and Adjustments Certificate

+A formal document required by the LGPS Regulations, which must be updated at least every three years at the conclusion of the formal valuation.
 This is completed by the actuary and confirms the contributions to be paid by each employer (or pool of employers) in the Fund for the three year period until the next valuation is completed.

+Scheduled Bodies

-- Scheduled Types of employer explicitly defined in the LGPS Regulations, whose employers must be offered membership of their local LGPS Fund.
-These include Councils, colleges, universities, academies, police and fire authorities etc, other than employees who have entitlement to a different public sector pension scheme (e.g. teachers, police and fire officers, university lecturers). - Secondary contributionThe difference between the employer's actual and Primary contribution rates.
+Types of employer explicitly defined in the LGPS Regulations, whose employers must be offered membership of their local LGPS Fund.
+These include Councils, colleges, universities, academies, police and fire authorities etc, other than employees who have entitlement to a different public sector pension scheme (e.g. teachers, police and fire officers, university lecturers).

+Secondary contribution rate

+The difference between the employer's actual and Primary contribution rates.
 In broad terms, this relates to the shortfall of its asset share to its funding target.
+See Appendix D for further details.

+Stabilisation

-See Appendix D for further details. - Stabilisation Any method used to smooth out changes in employer contributions from one year to the next.
+Any method used to smooth out changes in employer contributions from one year to the next.
 This is very broadly required by the LGPS Regulations, but in practice is particularly employed for large stable employers in the Fund.
+Different methods may involve: probability-based modelling of future market movements; longer deficit recovery periods; higher discount rates; or some combination of these.

+Valuation

-Different methods may involve: probability-based modelling of future market movements; longer deficit recovery periods; higher discount rates; or some combination of these. - Valuation An actuarial investigation to calculate the liabilities, future service contribution rate and common contribution rate for a Fund, and usually individual employers too.
-This is normally carried out in full every three years (last done as at 31 March 2016), but can be approximately updated at other times.
-The assets value is based on market values at the valuation date, and the liabilities value and contribution rates are based on long term bond market yields at that date also.
+An actuarial investigation to calculate the liabilities, future service contribution rate and common contribution rate for a Fund, and usually individual employers too.
+This is normally carried out in full every three years (last done as at 31 March 2016) but can be approximately updated at other times.
+The assets value is based on market values at the valuation date, and the liabilities value and contribution rates are based on long-term bond market yields at that date also.